necesito-un-trastero/id-doc-validator/README.md

 It returns an array of strings with the supported identification documents for the country.

-### `supportedCountries`
+### `supportedCountriesIdDoc`

-To get a list of supported countries, use the `supportedCountries` function.
+To get a list of supported countries for identification documents (not VAT), use the `supportedCountriesIdDoc` function.
 It takes no parameters.

 It returns an array of strings with the supported countries.